Home » CAREER & JOBS » A Review of the Top 9 Courses To Study in Nigeria

 Find where your interest lies, and go for it.
 If you are the type who would love to report news on TV, you can either go for journalism or mass communication.
 The same rule applies to every other course.

-No matter how well we try to sugar-coat it, The Labor Market of Nigeria is not favorable.
+No matter how well we try to sugar-coat it, The Labor Market of Nigeria today is not favourable.
 There are only a few courses whose graduates are in high demand.

 They include Medical, Law, Education, Political Science, Agricultural, and Nursing graduates.
-It does not mean that graduates of other programs are not in demand, but they have a relatively low demand compared to those mentioned above.
+It does not mean that graduates of other programs are not lucrative, but they have a relatively low demand compared to those mentioned above.

 Unlike the regular 4-year courses, these add some extra years, making them 5-year, 6-year courses.
 However, if you don’t mind spending a long time in school, you can opt-in for these courses.